Help Center/ Distributed Cache Service/ FAQs/ Redis Commands/ Why Do I Fail to Execute Some Redis Commands?

 For security purposes, some Redis commands are disabled in DCS.
 For details about disabled and restricted Redis commands, see Command Compatibility.

-• The command cannot be executed in Web CLI.
+• A command failed to be executed by using Web CLI.

-• The LUA script fails to be executed.
+• The LUA script failed to be executed.

 For example, the error message "ERR unknown command 'EVAL'" indicates that your DCS Redis instance is of a lower version that does not support the LUA script.
 In this case, submit a service ticket for the instance to be upgraded.